Education and Schools in India

 Students are incredibly competitive and are pushed to perform by their families, and society in general.
 Children start taking exams as early as pre-school and the stringent series of tests doesn't let up until graduation.

 International students are often unaccustomed to this pressure and, as a result, many feel frustrated and insecure.
 That said, many students rise to the occasion and benefit greatly from learning in a multicultural environment.
 It is also a great option for expats who plan on remaining in India in the long-term and who want their children to have a more intergrated experience with the opportunity to mix with local children while receiving a high standard of education.

 International schools in India

-International schools are an ideal choice for expats who would prefer their children to continue with their home-country curriculum.
-These schools also maintain the primary teaching language of the home country, and tend to employ familiar methods of instruction.
+International schools are ideal for expats who want their children to continue with their home-country curriculum.
+They also maintain their home country's primary teaching language and tend to employ familiar methods of instruction.

-American and British international schools are well-represented in India, and in the larger cities, a number of other nations have opened their own respective houses of learning.
+American and British international schools are well-represented across India and a number of schools representing other countries have opened in larger cities.

 Expats should note, however, that international schools are among the most expensive.
 So if hired to work in India on a lucrative employment package expats should ensure that a sizeable allowance is included to accommodate for school fees.